yonatandudai/Football-Quiz-App/README.md

 # Football Trivia Quiz App

 ## Description
 The **Football Trivia Quiz App** is a fun and challenging quiz game that tests your knowledge of football.
-With 15 different high-level football-related questions, the app randomly selects 5 questions for each session, ensuring a varied experience every time.
-The app is built with vanilla JavaScript, HTML, and CSS, providing a simple and interactive user experience.
+With 15 different high-level questions related to football, the app randomly selects 5 questions for each session, ensuring a varied experience every time.
+The app is built with JavaScript, HTML, and CSS, providing a simple and interactive user experience.

 ## Features
 - 15 football-related questions.